rickonz/project-sites/docs/resume.markdown

 **The Bottom Line (UCSB Campus Newspaper) | Sep 2019 - Present**
 *Web Editor*

-- Analyzed user data and website usage through Google Analytics to monitor website performance, helping editorial board to make decisions on budgeting and advertising
+- Analyzed user data and website usage through Google Analytics to monitor website performance, helping the editorial board to make decisions on budgeting and advertising
 - Visualized local Covid-19 data through Tableau and integrated with the website, raising public awareness as well as providing local residents a reliable source for tracking

 **Beijing Nuannuan Volunteering Group | Jun 2017 - Mar 2018 | Beijing, China**